willcravitz/watchbuddies/README.md

-# watchbuddies
+# Watch Buddies

-A simple Django crud app I wrote for a class
+A simple Django CRUD app that I wrote for class and deployed on Google Cloud.